Principles and Guidelines for Internal Investigations in Germany

 Measures to encourage employee cooperation

 Setting up an internal leniency programme for employees is more common practice in antitrust investigations than in white-collar investigations.
 Nevertheless, the option to offer a leniency programme always has to be considered carefully.
 In appropriate cases, tailor-made programmes can significantly accelerate the investigation and improve its results.
 For example, in antitrust cases it would be very difficult, if not impossible, for the company to fully clarify the facts and successfully apply to the authorities for leniency without the full cooperation of its employees.
-Collusive behaviour usually takes place in a covert way, leaving little traces in the company’s documents and data – all the more so with regard to employees who have received antitrust and compliance training and are therefore fully aware of the illegal nature of their behaviour.
+Collusive behaviour usually takes place in a covert way, leaving little trace in the company’s documents and data – all the more so with regard to employees who have received antitrust and compliance training and are therefore fully aware of the illegal nature of their behaviour.
 Their testimony constitutes the key evidence that the company needs to secure a substantial cooperation bonus with the competition authorities.
 The company therefore faces the dilemma that it most likely will not be able to minimise the risk of financial sanctions by filing for leniency unless it offers its employees internal leniency to ensure their full cooperation, even though they deliberately violated the law and the corporate compliance programme.
 Therefore, companies usually try to limit internal leniency to what is strictly necessary to get sufficient cooperation from employees and balance it with the need to protect the credibility of its compliance programme.
 If senior management is involved in the alleged wrongdoing, the granting of internal leniency might need approval from shareholders or the supervisory board.

 Data protection requirements for conducting investigations